VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 For more information about the CAP theorem, see [CAP theorem][captheorem] on Wikipedia and the article [CAP Twelve Years
-Later: How the "Rules" Have Changed][capinfoq] on the InfoQ website.
+Later: How the "Rules" Have Changed][capinfoq] by Eric Brewer on the InfoQ website.

 The concept of *eventual consistency* offers to way to make these three guarantees simultaneously by relaxing the guarantee of consistency.
 In